 There is an exhaustive list of things to know about safes before purchasing one, and this research is absolutely essential for making a smart buy.
 These security containers are an investment, and they are designed to protect even more valuable investments.
 It makes sense, then, that a buyer would want maximum protection from burglary and fire.
-But how can a buyer guarantee that, and beyond protection, what should a buyer look for?
+But how can a buyer be guaranteed of the protection level of the product?
+What should a buyer look for?
 As it turns out, quite a bit.

 An Exhaustive List of Things to Know About Safes